Posting an Income, Charge, or Expense Transaction

 - Click on Post Income

-Posting Expenses
+Posting Charges

 In your Rentec Direct account:

-- Click on Properties or Banking
+- Click on Properties

-Enter the details of the transaction
+- Enter the details of the transaction.
+Be sure to indicate the correct Category.

-- If this is an expense that will be recurring, check the Recurring Box
+- Recurring - If this is an expense that will be recurring, check the Recurring Box

 - Set the Frequency of how often the expense should be posted to the ledger